epirus-io/epirus.github.io/docs/README.md

 It consists of three core components:

 - The [Epirus SDK](/sdk) for creating and deploying Ethereum blockchain applications.
-- The [Epirus Portal](/portal) for managing connecivity to Ethereum blockchain networks.
+- The [Epirus Portal](/portal) for managing connectivity to Ethereum blockchain networks.
-- The [Epirus Explorer](/explorer) for viewing and monitoring your applicaitons on the blockchain and the blockchain itself.
+- The [Epirus Explorer](/explorer) for viewing and monitoring your applications on the blockchain and the blockchain itself.

 ![Epirus Platform](./img/epirus_platform.png)